Developer

 When you are finished editing the dialog box click on OK or click on Close at any time to exit.

-8. To create your own webhooks, click on Webhooks to configure URLs to respond to process instance create, update and delete events.
+1. Click on Web Callbacks to configure URLs to respond to process instance create, update and delete events.

 Instance Callback URLs

-• For example for Enable Deleted Callback, will enable the URL callback every time a process instance is updated.
+• For example, clicking the Enable Deleted Callback slider will enable the URL callback every time a process instance is deleted.

 • HTTP GET with parameters instanceID={instanceID}, processName={processName} and eventType=deleted will be issued to the provided URL.